David Walker (Arkansas politician)

 David Walker (February 19, 1806 – September 30, 1879) was an American lawyer, politician, and judge and notable early settler of Fayetteville, Arkansas.
 Walker served on the Arkansas Supreme Court for a total of eight years, including two years as chief justice.

 Early life and career

-Walker was born near Elkton, Kentucky on February 19, 1806 to Jacob Wythe Walker and Nancy Hawkins Walker, members of a prominent family in the Southern United States.
+Walker was born near Elkton, Kentucky on February 19, 1806, to Jacob Wythe Walker and Nancy Hawkins Walker, members of a prominent family in the Southern United States.
 He grew up with little formal schooling and read law by himself.
-In 1830, Walker moved to Arkansas, where he was examined to become a lawyer by Ben Johnson and Edward Cross before moving to Fayetteville, Arkansas, a small settlement in northwestern Arkansas.
+In 1830, Walker moved to Arkansas, where he was examined to become a lawyer by Ben Johnson and Edward Cross before moving to Fayetteville, Arkansas, a small settlement in northwestern Arkansas, with $2.75 ($ in today's dollars) in his pocket.